 When buying Hungarian Forints you should ask for a mix of notes so you can pay for small taxi or bus transfer fees on arrival.
 Some currency suppliers may charge for this service, so it is worth finding out beforehand.

 There is a common and 'legal' scam that catches out many tourists.
 Bars and Clubs are allowed to add a surcharge for "service" to bills.
 Taxi drivers are paid by the bars to recommend them.
 When you buy a drink a surcharge of 20,000 HUF (£75) is added to your bill or 100,000 HUF (£375) to a restaurant bill.
 If you cannot pay you can then be escorted to a cash point by their security and forced to pay up.
-For more information on this and how to avoid it we recommend reading the full advice on the Foreign and Commonwealth Office (FCO) website before you travel.
+For more information on this and how to avoid it we recommend reading the full advice on the UK Government website before you travel.